-The following tables list the default values of the configuration commands supported on the printer.
+The following tables list the default values of the configuration commands supported on the PF2i and PF4i.
 If you restore the printer to factory default settings, the printer uses these values.

 The commands are grouped by function and reflect the organization of the IPL and Fingerprint setup menus.
-For detailed information on most of the commands, see the Intermec Fingerprint Command Reference Manual or the IPL Command Reference Manual.
+For detailed information on most of the commands, see the Intermec Fingerprint Command Reference Manual.
 You can download both documents from the Intermec web site at www.intermec.com.